Trimad/trimad.github.io/content/post/2023-02-09-force-ad-sync.md

 date: 2023-02-09
 tags: [sync]
 title: Force domain controller to sync with AzureAD
+summary: PowerShell script that forces an AD sync with AzureAD
 ---
 This PowerShell script performs the following actions: